programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Basic site settings via _config.yml <a id="section4-1"></a>

-1. Navigate to your website folder in Finder (the author's is at */Users/DrJekyll/GitHub/JekyllDemo* (*DrJekyll* is my logged in username, and *JekyllDemo* is the name of my website folder).
-[Return to the "Setting up jekyll" section](#section3) if you need help locating your website folder.
+1. Navigate to your website folder in Finder (Macs) or the directory folder (Windows.
+The author's website at */Users/DrJekyll/GitHub/JekyllDemo* (*DrJekyll* is my logged in username, and *JekyllDemo* is the name of my website folder).
+[Return to the "Setting up Jekyll" section](#section3) if you need help locating your website folder.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-18.png)

 2. We'll start by customizing the main settings file, **_config.yml**.
-You'll want to open this and any future website files using your text editor (e.g. TextWrangler).
+You'll want to open this and any future website files using your text editor (e.g. TextWrangler on Macs or Notepad++ on Windows).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-14.png)